-As you develop your portfolio as a real estate investor, you are likely to encounter a number of concepts, terms and principles you don’t initially understand.
-One of the most common points of confusion for real estate investors are real estate class designations.
+Newer real estate investors are likely to encounter a number of concepts and terms they don’t initially understand.
+One of the most common points of confusion for real estate investors are the class designations.

-Understanding Class A, B and C real estate and using these class designations to select properties will help you optimize your portfolio, to reach your goals as an investor.
+Understanding Class designations A, B and C is important when getting started as an investor in the commercial investing space.
+Use these class designations to select properties to help you optimize your portfolio, to reach your goals as an investor.

 Property classifications are designed to help investors determine the quality of a property with a simple, straightforward rating.
 These designations can help investors determine the costs, benefits and profitability potential of various properties.

 There are three property classifications: Class A, Class B and Class C.

 These designations are assigned based on a number of factors including physical characteristics, market conditions and geography.

 Class A properties are considered the best properties.
 Most Class A properties are relatively new and have been built within the last 15 years or so.
 These properties have high quality amenities, consistently low vacancy rates and high-earning tenants.

 Class A properties are located in a desirable area with a high demand from prospective tenants.
 These properties usually have minimal maintenance needs and bring in high rates of rent.
 Class A properties perform better because of the newness and quality of the property, as well as the appeal of the location.
 A lot of Class A properties are professionally-managed and are already well-established as a quality property, with broad appeal to residents.